yilenpan/Udacity-project-5/README.md

 - Udacity Frontend Nanodegree Project 5, Neighborhood Map By Yilen Pan

-Insert a search term and an address, and it will return a list of search items puts them on the map and on the side menu.

-This uses Bower, Knockout.js, jquery, bootstrap, Google Maps API and Yelp API.
+TO RUN:

+Open index.html in your favorite browser.
+In your navigation bar, insert the term you'd like to search into the "I'm looking for:" box, and the address or city in the "Near:" box.

+Click search.
+A side menu will pop up with your search results.

+Put your mouse over the thumbnail and the location will bounce on the map.

+Click on the marker to see the name and address of the marker.